Skip a Step! - Cloned

 - Pass a Vision Exam upon initial issuance.
 Customers age 64 and older are required to take and successfully complete a vision screening at each renewal period.
 See Senior Drivers for more information.

 - Qualified Veterans may be eligible for a free driver's license as shown on the completed DS516B.
 See Fees and Terms for more information

 - If you plan to apply for any other class of driver's license, you will be required to successfully take and pass any required test for that license class.

 - Applicants with a veteran driver's license or id card may be exempt from paying renewal, testing, and application fees.

-Medical Info on Driver’s License or Identification Card
+Medical Info on Driver's License or ID Card

 - Members of the armed services and veterans with Post Traumatic Stress Disorder (PTSD) may request the medical condition be placed on their license.
 A diagnosis from a Licensed Medical Doctor is required.